Andy Puddicombe: Meditation consultant

 Puddicombe set up a private meditation practice in 2006, and spent the next four years working as a mindfulness consultant, while adapting the language and techniques he had previously learned.
 During this time he met his future business partner and co-founder of Headspace, Rich Pierson.
 Puddicombe has often attributed the success of Headspace to Pierson's involvement.

 Headspace

 Headspace launched in 2010, originally as an events company in London.
 Its first online meditations were uploaded to its website before January 2012, when the first Headspace app was launched.
+Puddicombe stepped back from the board in 2022 and left the company with his co-founder Rich Pierson.

 Writing

 Puddicombe has written three books, all published by Hodder & Stoughton, Hachette.